 This agreement entered into the first day of July 2003 by and between the Board of Education of the Toms River Regional School District, Dover Township, New Jersey, hereinafter referred to as "The Board" and the International Brotherhood of Teamsters, hereinafter referred to as "The Association".

 ARTICLE 1 - RECOGNITION

-A. The Board hereby recognizes the Association as the representative for collective negotiations concerning the terms and conditions of employment under Chapter 123, P.L. of N.J., 1974, for all personnel regularly employed on behalf of the following unit:
+A. The Board hereby recognizes the Union as the exclusive representative for collective negotiations concerning the terms and conditions of employment under Chapter 123, P.L. of N.J., 1974, for all personnel regularly employed on behalf of the following unit:

-B. Unless otherwise indicated, the term "employee" when used hereinafter in this Agreement, shall refer to all employees represented by the Association in the negotiating unit as above defined, and reference to male employees shall include female employees.
+B. Unless otherwise indicated, the term “employee”, when used hereinafter in this Agreement, shall refer to all employees represented by the Union in the negotiating unit as above defined, and references to male employees shall include female employees.